codemancers/rspec-simple/readme.md

 rspec-display-file-outline
 ```

-After that you can define following shortcut in your `ruby-mode-hook`:
+You can define following shortcut in your `ruby-mode-hook`:

     (add-hook 'ruby-mode-hook
          (lambda ()